Krein signatures of transfer operators for half-space topological insulators: Transfer operators of the half-plane models

+Item (i) states that $\widehat{T}_1^E$ is an element of the set $\GUM(\widehat{\Kk},I)$ of essentially $\SM^1$-gapped $I$-unitaries, as more formally defined in Section~\ref{app}.
 An example of case (ii) is discussed in \cite{NGK,GP}.
-In this case, $\widehat{T}_1^E$ lies in the class of $\SM^1$-Fredholm operators discussed in \cite{SB}, but is not essentially $\SM^1$-gapped.
+In this case, $\widehat{T}_1^E$ lies in the class of $\SM^1$-Fredholm operators discussed in \cite{SB,SV}, but is not essentially $\SM^1$-gapped.
 On the other hand, in case (i) the property $\widehat{T}_1^E\in\GUM(\widehat{\Kk},I)$ allows to define $\Sig(\widehat{T}_1^E)$ which may take any value in $\ZM$.
 Hence the signature allows to distinguish transfer operators of different systems.
 It was already shown in \cite{SB} that the transfer operators associated to the Harper model at various energies provide examples of operators in $\GUM(\widehat{\Kk},I)$ with different values of the signature.
-If $\Sig(\widehat{T}_1^E)=0$, then Proposition~\ref{prop-Sig0} implies that $\widehat{T}_1^E$ can be continuously deformed within $\GUM(\widehat{\Kk},I)$ into an operator with no spectrum on the unit circle.
+If $\Sig(\widehat{T}_1^E)=0$, then by a succession of Krein collisions $\widehat{T}_1^E$ can be continuously deformed within $\GUM(\widehat{\Kk},I)$ into an operator with no spectrum on the unit circle \cite{SV}.
 Whether this path can be constructed by a homotopy of the Hamiltonian has to be analyzed in a given concrete situation.
 If this is possible, then this homotopy leads to a Hamiltonian with no edge spectrum at $E$.
 Such a homotopy certainly does not exist if $\Sig(\widehat{T}_1^E)\not =0$.
-In the next two sections, techniques for the calculation of the eigenvalues and their inertia are presented.
+In the next Subsection~\ref{sec-calcsig}, the calculation of the edge states is recapitulated from \cite{ASV} and is reinterpreted as a technique to calculate the unit eigenvalues of the half-sided transfer operators (thereby fully developing the ideas only sketched in Section~6.4 of \cite{SB}).
+In the following Section~\ref{sec-calcsig2} it is shown how to calculate their Krein inertia.
 Then in Sections~\ref{sec-TRIop} and \ref{sec-PHop} it is shown how symmetries of the Hamiltonian lead to Real symmetries of the transfer operators.